dynastyprocess/data/docs/downloads/values.md

 #### Can you give us the specific algorithm you use?
 Sure!
 It's `Value = 10500 * e^(FP ECR*-0.0235)`.
 If customizing for yourself, you can modify the valuation factor (i.e. -0.0235) to be higher or lower depending on how your league values depth (e.g. -0.0225 would value depth more highly and -0.0245 values studs more highly).
 Be careful with big adjustments - exponential decay functions make fractions of decimals have a large impact!

-The regression calculations (created on a whim in 2017 and not since adjusted) are:
+The 2QB regression calculations (created on a whim in 2017 and not since adjusted/re-tested) are:

 	`QB = 0.0122*([1QB ECR]^1.7139)`